juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Reuse maintained images when possible
+Reuse maintained images when possible!

-### Main changes
+## Main changes

 Use the `bitnami/node` image as base image: